 Because we are now creating and involving others we need to define how far we will go to please or disappoint, to be right or to be happy, in order to fulfill our own desires.
 I firmly believe in win-win-win and this is what this code must take into consideration.
 It a promise to always look for the three-way win in every circumstance.
 Even though many contracts involve only two parties, there is always a third that is also being affected.
 Be aware of this: of who and how your agreements affect, because of what is created.

-And yet, we are here on earth to act and do – we are made to act and do.
+We are here on earth to act and do – we are made to act and do.
 So why do we carry so much shame?
-Perhaps it is because of the constant bombardment from the media and the outside world, which creates a lack of listening to our inner wisdom and voice, leaving us with a feeling of discontent out of fear of making the wrong choice, so we hang on.
-We get pulled in by advertising and then we are shamed with opposing advertising.
-Success requires us to ingest, process, absorb and then let shit go with confidence and relief.
+Perhaps it is because of the constant bombardment from the media and the outside world, which creates a lack of listening to our inner wisdom and voice.
+This can leave us with the constant feeling of discontent or failure because of the fear that we have made the wrong choice – so we hang on too long, do what we are told or we try to do it all – all out of fear of being shames; even when we know it is not the right choice, which is the real definition of shame.

 “Happiness is when what you think, what you say, and what you do are in harmony.” -Mahatma Gandhi